vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 - The sponsor builds the covenant using the parameters they have sent to the Issuer on the first step, the Issuer's pubkey and the RA price offered by Issuer, and pre-agreed parameters.
-- The sponsor checks that the output script for the collateral sent to covenant in the transaction template matches the covenant script built by the Sponsor themself
+- The sponsor checks that the output script for the collateral sent to covenant in the transaction template matches the covenant script built by Sponsor themself
 - Sponsor adds their output(s) to receive the Synth
 - Sponsor adds their input(s) for the collateral and possibly an output to get back the excess amount of collateral